What is investing?

 By investing money you have today, instead of spending it, you are building wealth and freedom for your future.

-Saving can be for short periods of time and is often used for emergency funds, or for something specific, like a holiday, a car or a deposit on a house.
+Saving can be for short periods of time and is often used for emergency funds, or for something specific, like a holiday, a car or a deposit on a house, and it is correct for such short term saving to be kept in bank accounts and not invested, because investments can go down quickly and significantly, so you wouldn't want your holiday funds losing half their value just before the holiday season, or you would end up in Butlins UK instead of the Maldives!

 It is not a short term project, and should not be considered for periods of time of less than five years.
 Ideally, your investment time frame should be measured in decades, and be started as soon as possible.